 Expand Existing Areas of Study and Existing Facilities.
 We believe we can leverage our operations to expand our program offerings in existing areas of study and expand into new areas of study to capitalize on demand from students and employers in our target markets.
-Whenever possible we seek to replicate programs across our campuses.
-We also expect to continue expanding some of our existing facilities and relocating other facilities to expand capacity.
-In 2008 and 2009, we increased capacity at four of our Southwestern College campuses and at our campus in Melrose Park, Illinois, and moved into a new and larger campus in Brockton, Massachusetts.
-In 2009, we acquired a property which is currently being expanded and which will serve as the new home for our Lincoln College of Technology in Denver, Colorado.
+Whenever possible, we seek to replicate programs across our campuses.
+In 2009, we acquired a property which serves as the new home for our Lincoln College of Technology in Denver, Colorado.
 In 2010, we moved our Paramus, New Jersey and Mount Laurel, New Jersey campuses into larger facilities and selectively added additional square feet at several other campuses.

 Maximize Utilization of Existing Facilities.
 We are focused on improving capacity utilization of existing facilities through increased enrollments and the introduction of new programs.
+In 2011, we introduced seven new programs to our facilities in Colorado, Kentucky and Massachusetts.
 We expect to continue investing in marketing, recruiting and retention resources to increase enrollment.

 Expand Geographic Presence.
 We believe that we can leverage our marketing and recruiting programs by opening additional campuses in selected markets and obtaining greater market penetration.
-For example, in 2008, we expanded our presence in Las Vegas with the opening of our third Euphoria campus in the north end of Las Vegas which will enable us to better serve that market.
+For example, in 2008, we expanded our presence in Las Vegas with the opening of our third Euphoria campus in the north end of Las Vegas, which will enable us to better serve that market.
 In 2009, we expanded our presence in Ohio by opening our sixth Southwestern College in Toledo.
-In 2010, we entered into leases for new schools in Columbus, Ohio and Cleveland, Ohio, which we expect will open in 2011.
+In 2010, we entered into leases for new schools in Columbus, Ohio and Cleveland, Ohio, which opened in 2011.
 We believe we can also increase our student enrollments by entering selected new geographic markets that we believe have significant growth potential and where we can leverage our reputation and operating expertise.

 Pursue Strategic Acquisitions.
 We continue to evaluate acquisition candidates.
 In evaluating potential acquisitions, we seek to identify schools that provide the potential for program replication at our existing campuses, expand our program and degree offerings, and extend our presence into markets with attractive growth opportunities.
-For example, during the first and second quarters of 2009, we completed the acquisition of BAR, which consists of seven campuses and offers associate's degree and diploma programs in the fields of automotive, skilled trades, health sciences and culinary arts.
+For example, during the first and second quarters of 2009, we completed the acquisition of Baran Institute of Technology, or BAR, which consists of seven campuses and offers associate's degree and diploma programs in the fields of automotive, skilled trades, health sciences and culinary arts.